 - 1. If you are using an RMC in an expansion slot rather than a fixed radio interface, enable the RMC. - 2.
 Unmute the radio.
 See Configuring the Radio Parameters. - 3.
 Configure the radio's TX level.
 See Configuring the Radio Parameters. - 4.
 Configure the radio's frequency.
 See Configuring the Radio Parameters. - 5.
 Configure the radio's MRMC script.
-See Entering Radio View (CLI) - 6.
-To view and configure radio parameters, you must first enter the radio's view level in the CLI.
+See Configuring the Radio (MRMC) Script(s).